Skip to content

 OpenPhone allows you to choose from three ring orders: all at once, random, or custom.
 Learn how to set a ring order based on your preferences for call distribution.

-Note: The IVR system and custom ring order features can be used by all of our Business plan users.
+Note: The IVR system, conditional call forwarding, and custom ring order features can be used by all of our Business plan users.
 If you’re a current OpenPhone Starter user, learn how to upgrade.

 Create a better calling experience with OpenPhone